 Brief summary of discussion and conclusions

-Motions, including the names of mover and seconder
+Motions exactly as they are stated, including the names of mover and seconder and the outcome of each motion

+Action items

 Items reported out of executive session

+Recesses and time of final adjournment

-Next meeting--date and location
+Next meeting - date, time, and location

-Copies of handouts and subgroup reports may be included in the minutes or made available as separate items.
+All submissions, presentations, and reports considered during the meeting by the Committee/WG shall be referenced in the minutes, identifying the source of the submission.
+URLs should be provided where possible.

+The following shall not be recorded in minutes:

+Transcriptions of detailed discussions

+Attributions of comments to specific participants

-6.6 Subgroup Meetings
+6.5 Subgroup Meetings

 A subgroup of a WG shall announce all electronic meetings at least 10 days in advance, except for electronic meetings concerning only regulatory communications, which shall be announced at least 5 days in advance.
 All face to face meetings of a subgroup of a WG shall be announced at least 30 days in advance.